BRVC-ORG/Prospectus-Draft/README.md

 - https://youtu.be/8qRyTDbEskM?si=aCVxbaYwDriKviu4

     - Nice visual antecedent to the Ringwraiths-knocking-down-door scene at The Inn at The Prancing Pony, incase someone were to get the phrase "fifty" stuck in his/her head, filmscenewise

         - In my mind whenever I would think about this scene I kept recalling Mike Wallace saying "editorialize," which is a correct way of saying it, although in reality it was actually "edit"; but once I kind of forced myself recently to start working with Tor again, I could see how maybe perhaps it was a clue or something....Why else would I be sitting here writing about it within a cryptography-focused R&D startup's Prospectus?

     - Also a nice scene just inandof itself

     - Tobacco still is able to be considered currency

-- Fact: Bitcoiners can fork AES/SHA as well
+- Fun factoid: Bitcoiners can (maybe, possibly) fork AES-/SHA- as well (?)

 - What I was reading in Late 2014 that reminds me of what's going on right now: https://www.goodreads.com/review/show/1116944619

-    - Essentially, then-President Lincoln would simply point to the applicable part of the Constitution, during times of confusion, while working with his opponents, not against
+    - Essentially, then-President Lincoln would simply point to the applicable part of the Constitution, during times of confusion, while working with his opponents, not against, to simply help clarify an issue

 - Like an upside-down <a href="https://en.wikipedia.org/wiki/Sierpiński_triangle">Sierpiński triangle</a>, maybe a new type of SHA-/PoW would use all of the Bitcoin versions (BTC, BCH, BSV, Knots, etc) as an option for further-enhanced hashing?
 Just a thought.